by Carrie Anne

 Can you feel it in the air?
 No not cold germs or frost bite.
 I’m talking about love.
-February is all about love in our house and yes Valentine’s Day plays a big part in that.
-We’ve been busy drawing hearts and writing love letters this month, along with reading books about love, all sorts of love.
+February is all about love in our house and yes, Valentine’s Day plays a big part in that.
+We’ve been busy drawing hearts and writing love letters this month, then reading Valentine books about love, all sorts of love.
 Here are a few to share with your little loves.

 What do You Love?

 published by Harcourt

 written by Jonathan London, illustrated by Karen Lee Schmidt

 This fun read-aloud rhyming boardbook asks the simple question “What do you love?”
 A mamma and baby pup joyfully answer throughout the book.
 They spend from morning until night time doing the things they love together, including spending time with each other.
 The illustrates are fun and colourful, taking-up the whole page.
 The copy is simple and large for easy reading.
 Kids will enjoy reading this rhyme and perhaps it will inspire you to spend an afternoon together doing what you love with your little one.

 written/illustrated by Deborah Zemke